Research during the Fall or Spring Semesters

 - Pulse Design in NMR Quantum Computing

-Please first contact the Asst.
-Head for Undergraduate Affairs if you are interested in doing research during the semester with one of our faculty members.
-He will assist you in finding a suitable faculty member and research project.
+Please first contact a department advisor if you are interested in doing research during the semester with one of our faculty members.
+We will assist you in finding a suitable faculty member and research project.

 Our undergraduates have attended scientific meetings, presented papers, and co-authored journal articles and patents.
 Recent examples include: